 The Jesse C. Alphin Clinical Laboratory Scholarship and the Allene W. Alphin Clinical Laboratory Scholarship

-A gift from Kay Alphin Johnson (’67) and Marvin Johnson, with matching funds from the division, provides student scholarships.
+A gift from Kay Alphin Johnson (’67) and Marvin Johnson provides student scholarships.
 With this gift, Kay and Marvin Johnson honor Kay’s parents and provide support for our students who will follow in Kay’s footsteps and make important contributions to the profession of clinical laboratory science.

-The Department of Allied Health Sciences sets aside a portion of our School-Based Tuition receipts to provide financial aid for graduate students based on need.
-The number and amount of awards varies based on enrollment, number of applicants, and need of applicants.
+The Department of Health Sciences sets aside a portion of our School-Based Tuition receipts to provide financial aid for graduate students based on need.
+The number and amount of awards varies based on the number of eligible students and each student’s level of need.

 Other Aid Sources

-- All Division of CLS students are also eligible for scholarships awarded by the Department of Allied Health Sciences, as well as emergency assistance funds.
-(Students apply for scholarships from the Division of CLS and the Department of Allied Health Sciences with the same application.)
+- All Division of CLS students are also eligible for scholarships awarded by the Department of Health Sciences.
+(Students apply for scholarships from the Division of CLS and the Department of Health Sciences with the same application.)